Michael Karpovich

-Mikhail Mikhailovich Karpovich (Михаил Михайлович Карпович; August 3, 1888 – November 7, 1959), known in English as Michael Karpovich, was a Russian and American historian of Russia and one of the fathers of Slavic studies in the United States.
+Mikhail Mikhailovich Karpovich (Михаил Михайлович Карпович; 3 August 1888 – 7 November 1959), known in English as Michael Karpovich, was a Russian and American historian of Russia and one of the fathers of Slavic studies in the United States.

-Biography

-Early years
+Early life

-Mikhail Mikhailovich Karpovich was born August 3, 1888, in Tbilisi, in the Russian Empire (today the capital of Georgia).
-He was of mixed Russian, Polish, and Georgian ancestry.
+Mikhail Mikhailovich Karpovich was born on 3 August 1888, in Tiflis in the Russian Empire.
+(Note: today the capital of Georgia) He was of mixed Russian, Polish, and Georgian ancestry.
 He became active in the Socialist Revolutionary Party (PSR) from 1904 to 1907; he was arrested and held briefly in December 1905, then arrested again and held for a month before being released without having been brought to trial.
 As a condition of his release he was forbidden from living further in Georgia.
 In later years Karpovich's politics moved to the center, approximating those of the Constitutional Democratic Party ("Cadets").
 Throughout his life Karpovich remained a Christian and a member of the Russian Orthodox Church.
 Following the failure of the 1905 Russian Revolution, Karpovich emigrated to France, enrolling at the Sorbonne where he studied the history of Europe and of the Eastern Roman Empire.
 In 1908 he returned to Russia and enrolled at Moscow University for a second time, to study history.
 There he attended the lectures of the legendary historian Vasilii Kliuchevsky.
 In 1914 he presented an essay on "Alexander I and the Holy Alliance", for which he received a diploma as a Candidate of History with first class honors.

 During the first two years of World War I, Karpovich worked as an assistant at the Historical Museum of Moscow, but he was drawn into the war effort in 1916.
 He was assigned to the Ministry of War with the task of coordinating industrial production for the needs of the front.

 Following the February Revolution of 1917 Karpovich went to work for the new Provisional Government.
 He met Boris A. Bakhmetev, future American Ambassador of Alexander Kerensky's government by chance on the Nevsky Prospect of Petrograd.
 Bakhmetev persuaded Karpovich to join him on a "special mission" to America as his personal secretary.
 In May 1917 the pair left Russia for Washington, D.C., where they established the Provisional Government's Embassy to the United States.
 Karpovich joined Bakhmetev with the understanding that his stay in the United States would be temporary and that he would be able to return home in time for Christmas of 1917.
 Historical events intervened.